chanbengz/sustcsc-rs/README.md

 Any code except for the judge code must be written in Rust, and you can use any libraries from crates.io.
 You cannot touch the judge code, which is the `main.rs`, but anything else is free to go.

-We'll be testing your code with
+We'll be testing your code with the clusters on [SUSTech's HPC platform](https://hpc.sustech.edu.cn/) with
+- a single node with Intel Xeon Xeon Silver 4314 (2.40GHz * 16 core * 2 sockets)
-- the clusters on [SUSTech's HPC platform](https://hpc.sustech.edu.cn/), with a single node and Intel Xeon Platinum 2680-v3 (24 core)/6148 (40 core), no GPU or other accelerators.
+- (or) a single node with Intel Xeon Platinum 8175M (2.5 GHz * 24 core * 2 sockets)
-- Maximum runtime is $T = 30$ minutes.
-Any exceeding runtime will be considered as a failure.
+- no GPU or other accelerators.

 ### Compilation